Blackpig/claude-setup/existing.md

 1. Create a .claude/ directory if it doesn't exist

+2. Create or update .gitignore to protect sensitive project context:
+   - Check if .gitignore exists, create if it doesn't
+   - Add '.claude/' to .gitignore if not already present
+   - Add a comment explaining why: '# Claude Code configuration (contains project-specific context)'

-2. Analyze the project to detect current versions and configuration by reading:
+3. Analyze the project to detect current versions and configuration by reading:
    - composer.json for Laravel, Livewire, Filament versions
    - package.json for Tailwind CSS, Alpine.js versions
    - config/filament.php if it exists